Anesthesia for Labor and Birth

 Obstetric anesthesia modifies neural transmission to reduce pain and facilitate vaginal or surgical birth.
 Regional techniques (epidural, spinal, pudendal, local infiltration) target specific pathways, while general anesthesia induces systemic unconsciousness.
 The physiologic challenge is to provide sufficient analgesia or anesthesia without compromising maternal circulation, ventilation, placental perfusion, or neonatal transition.

 Epidural-related sympathetic blockade can decrease vascular tone and trigger maternal hypotension, which may reduce uteroplacental perfusion and produce fetal late decelerations or bradycardia.
+Less common epidural complications include maternal bradycardia, respiratory depression, infection, paresthesia, and rare nerve injury.
 General anesthesia agents cross the placenta and may depress neonatal respiration, making delivery timing and immediate newborn support critical.
+Spinal anesthesia has near-immediate onset and complete sensory and motor block, while local infiltration or pudendal blockade provides focused perineal anesthesia with preserved consciousness and limited systemic effects.

 Classification

-- Epidural anesthesia: Continuous regional infusion in epidural space, commonly T10 to S5 coverage in labor.
+- Epidural anesthesia: Continuous regional infusion in epidural space, commonly T10 to S5 coverage in labor, often with patient-controlled bolus capability.

-- Pudendal block/local infiltration: Perineal-focused anesthesia for birth procedures and laceration repair.
+- Pudendal block/local infiltration: Perineal-focused anesthesia for operative vaginal birth or advanced laceration repair with limited maternal sedation and preserved motor function.

 - Spinal block: Single-dose intrathecal anesthesia with rapid onset, often for cesarean birth.